Explore colorful cherry blossoms, from World Heritage Sites to local parks

 Kiyomori Festival ~ Gorgeous costume procession that reproduces the visit to Itsukushima Shrine by the Heike family ~

-In memory of Taira no Kiyomori, it is an event that reproduces the appearance of the Heike family dressing up gorgeously and making a pilgrimage procession.
-The gorgeous procession where about 150 attendees, from small children to adults, parade around the island wearing the costumes of warlords and kodatsu of the Heike family at that time, is worth seeing.
+In memory of Taira no Kiyomori, it is an event that reproduces the appearance of the Taira family dressing up gorgeously and making a pilgrimage procession.
+The procession where about 150 attendees, from small children to adults, parade around the island wearing the costumes of warlords and kodatsu of the Taira family at that time, is worth seeing.

 Numerous cherry blossom viewing spots that are loved by children in Hiroshima